IddoSadeh/noname/_sources/Operating Systems/install.md

 *Note: These steps have been adapted from [The Odin Project](https://www.theodinproject.com/lessons/foundations-installations).
 However, we make some important changes in this tutorial, so please follow along here.*

+*Note 2: These steps do not work for Mac devices the have the new Apple silicone chips.
+If you own a device with a Apple silicone chip, follow the instructions in the following [Youtube video](https://www.youtube.com/watch?v=U09soewiu18).*

 ## Step 1: Download VirtualBox and Kali Linux

 Installing a VM is a simple process.
 This guide uses Oracle's VirtualBox program to create and run the VM.
 This program is open-source, free, and simple.
 What more can you ask for?
 Now, let's make sure we have everything downloaded and ready for installation.